TekSavvy Internet Review Canada: Plans, Prices and Who Should Choose It

 Disadvantages

-• Promo prices double after 12 months
+• Promo prices may rise after bill credits end

 • DSL plans are slow by 2026 standards